-A long-term incentive plan (LTIP) is a corporate program that rewards workers for achieving certain objectives that maximize shareholder value.
+A long-term incentive plan (LTIP) is a corporate program that aims to incentivize employees to take actions that will maximize shareholder value and ensure long-term growth for the organization.
 In a standard LTIP, the employee, who is normally a senior executive, is required to meet a number of criteria or specifications to receive the incentive at the end of the performance period.
 This incentive is paid out on top of the executive’s base salary and can often come in the form of a cash incentive.
 Both private companies and publicly traded firms implement discretionary incentive programs for their employees based on a set of performance metrics.

 In this DecuSoft blog, we will look at emerging long-term compensation programs and long-term performance policies among the leading U.S. corporations.
 We’ll go into current and “best practices” for long-term incentive plans, implementation issues, and compensation committee strategies.
 We will also discuss the prevalence and mix of long-term vehicles granted, the duration of long-term incentive commitment intervals, the use of relative performance metrics, and an update on shareholder advisory group policy revisions.